bochia/BrandonOchiaDotCom/README.md

 * Add return types for api swagger documentation.
 * Implement all methods for controller, service, and repos.
 * What is the correct way to specify connection string for dbcontext?
 How can I put it in a settings file?
 Can I use dependency injection?
+* Refactor Update and save method for BaseRepository to use the best practices.